Aric Williams

-Aric Vencint Williams (born March 21, 1982) is an American football coach and former defensive back who is currently defensive coordinator at Montana Tech.
+Aric Vencint Williams (born March 21, 1982) is an American college football coach and former defensive back.
+He is the head football coach for Willamette University, a position he has held since 2024.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2005.
 He played college football at Oregon State.

 Williams was also a member of the Washington Redskins and Philadelphia Soul.
 He is the younger cousin of former NFL safety Shaun Williams.

 In 2009, Williams was a graduate assistant at Northern Arizona University.
 After his playing career ended, Williams became a college football coach, beginning as cornerbacks coach at Montana from 2010 to 2014.
 From 2015 to 2017, Williams was cornerbacks coach at Idaho.
 Then from 2018 to 2021, Williams was cornerbacks coach at San Jose State.
-Starting in 2022, he has been defensive coordinator at Montana Tech.
+From 2022 to 2023 he was the defensive coordinator at Montana Tech.